First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 fr2

-Are you interested in a career as a paramedic, or interested in furthering your advanced first aid knowledge beyond the first responder or occupational first aid level?
-If so the Emergency Medical Responder (EMR) course is the right course for you.
+Are you interested in a career as a paramedic, or in furthering your advanced first aid knowledge beyond first responder for your fire services career?
+If so Emergency Medical Responder (EMR) course is the right course for you.

 EMR is also the pre-requisite to furthering your education in the paramedic field.

-Upon succesful completion of our emergency medical responder course or EMR Bridging course you will receive 3 year national EMR certification, including certification in BLS level CPR, and you will be eligible to examine with the British Columbia Emergency Assistant’s Licensing Board to obtain a license to practice in BC’s 911 system as an EMR.
+Upon successful completion of our emergency medical responder course or EMR Bridging course you will receive 3 year national EMR certification, including certification in BLS level CPR, and you will be eligible to examine with the British Columbia Emergency Assistant’s Licensing Board to obtain a license to practice in BC’s 911 system as an EMR.
+Obtaining this license is a crucial first step in becoming a paramedic.

-Click HERE to learn more about the Emergency Medical Responder Bridging course.
+Click HERE to learn more about the Emergency Medical Responder course.

 instructorPagePhotoOne

-Ever wondered how to become certified as a Canadian Red Cross First Aid and CPR / AED instructor?
+Ever wondered how to build a successful career as a Canadian Red Cross instructor?

-Priority Care First Aid are leaders in the delivery of instructor development programs.
+Priority Care is a leader in the delivery of instructor development programs.
 Our Instructor Trainers and Master Instructor Trainers have decades of experience training new instructors and working directly with the Canadian Red Cross in areas such as course design.

-We offer full instructor courses for new instructor candidates, instructor transfer courses for people who currently teach in another capacity (such as for The LifeSaving Society, St. John Ambulance, The Heart and Stroke Foundation, Water Safety programs, etc) and wish to transfer to the Red Cross program, and instructor recertification courses for existing Canadian Red Cross instructors.
+We offer full instructor courses for new instructor candidates, and instructor recertification courses for existing Canadian Red Cross instructors.

 Click HERE to learn more about the Red Cross Instructor Development program.